AlgerianWizard/SelfDirectedAssignment/README.md

 Uni Assignment(Shop Application)

 Hello, first time doing one of these.
 This is was a first year project for my programming module.
-Its fairly simple but I'm looking to expand it and learn as I go along so I would apreciate any feedback and improvements!
+Its fairly simple but I'm looking to expand it and learn as I go along so I would appreciate any feedback and improvements!

 1. What is this?